RobertTalbert/discretecs/MTH225-Winter2025/assignments/AA-HW4.md

-2. In Application/Analysis Homework 3, you explored the **repeated squaring** algorithm for finding the value of $b^n \\% m$.
+2. In [Application/Analysis Homework 2](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Winter2025/assignments/AA-HW2.md), you explored the **repeated squaring** algorithm for finding the value of $(b^n) \\% m$.
 As you saw, this algorithm avoids finding $b^n$, resulting in huge savings of time and memory.
 Here is a recursive Python function that implements this algorithm:

 ```python
 def mpower(b,n,m):